 Some people who fly West for vacation break never even get on a plane until they reach Chicago.
 They don't realize they can save time, trouble, even money by flying the friendly skies from South Bend, instead of traveling by bus or car to O'Hare.

 For example, one-way Coach airfare from South Bend to Los Angeles may cost \$4.00 more than the same ticket from Chicago.
 But there's no way you can get to O'Hare for less money, or in a shorter time, or with less hassle.
-So flying United from South Bend is actually cheaper, quicker, and easier than rolling down the toll road.
+So flying United from South Bend is actually. cheaper, guicker, and easier than rolling down the toll road.
 For Friendship Service to 59 cities from South Bend, call your Travel Agent.
 Or call United at 232-4811.
 Partners in Travel with Western International Hotels.
+The friendly skies of your land.